-Artificial grass is pricey to install, but it will remain green whatever the weather throws at it, will take heavy wear and will require very little maintenance once it’s set up.
+Artificial grass is pricey to install, but remains green whatever the weather throws at it, takes heavy wear and requires little maintenance once it’s set up.

 Most artificial grasses come in rolls that are two or four metres wide.
 Cost-wise, they work out at anything from £10 to £30 per sq m (on a par with carpet).

 Compared with real turf (which costs up to £6 per sq m), fake turf is expensive, but you could still make long-term savings.
 After all, you won't have to buy and maintain a mower, or buy any lawn feed.
 You'll also save time, as there will be no more mowing, raking or re-sowing.

 You could try laying it yourself, but if you want a perfectly level lawn and a good-quality finish, it’s probably best to employ a local landscaper or an artificial lawn specialist to fit it for you.